Intermediate Tutorial: Design a COB LED Reflector

 7. Review the Results

-After the raytrace is complete, you should get a candela distribution that looks like the following:
+After the raytrace is complete, you should get a candela distribution.

 The results for this initial reflector produce a 54° beam with the peak off center.
 Since we were targeting a 40° beam with a centered peak, we will now adjust the reflector profile.